p3r7/blog/_posts/2020-09-09-instant-ansible-control-node.md

 ## Introduction

-So, you wanna learn Ansible.
+So, you wanna learn Ansible?

 For that you'd need a [control node](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html#control-node), i.e. a system with the `ansible` binary installed on.